cantacuzene/interviewBootstrap/README.md

 A Task consists of a string and any other property that you deem fit.
 You should be able to check/uncheck a task, thus chainging its completion status.

-Styling and task deletion are optional.
+Styling and task deletion are optional (I.e. you might not have time to do it).

 ### What is available to you: